VAIBHAVGUPTA2039/PROJECTS/basic_full_adder/README.md

 	-kdb : Enable creation of kdb file (Knoweldge Data Base) during creation (Used for debugging and analysis) -debug-access+all : Meaning that we should be able to access all the signals in the modules and submodules even.

+3. ### Run the simulation
-3. Run the simv file using sim/simv
+Run the simv file using:
+>  sim/simv
+4. ### Open waveform in Verdi
-4. The .fsdb file is generated which is opened in verdi using
+The .fsdb file is generated which is opened in verdi using
 ```
 verdi -ssf sim/*.fsdb -nologo
 the .fsdb file here is generated from running ./simv (simv generated using VCS)